 Ours is a history of well-crafted deceptions elevating mere mortals to infamy, from Adam & Eve to Ponzi Schemes, Potemkin Villages and the Panama Papers, wielding power through convictions of the mind.
 It would be selling them short to call them lies (the stories or the actions they describe).
 Even with a moral compass, most of us look for ways to get ahead of others in the survival of the fittest, each building our own mini Trojan Horse.
 If lying is a survival strategy, it’s inherently part of every human embedded deep in our animal instinct, which we try to rise above by working together, building communities and compromise.
 But down to the molecular level wars never cease and so our battles rage, morphing through the current state of affairs while retaining the eternal conundrum- me or other.
-The full, whole truth (if there is one) is boring simply because it lacks imagination, which is why the best stories are partial and not whole truths.
+The best stories are partial and not whole truths.
+The idea of reality is more attractive than itself.

 The art of storytelling is in essence a mastery of pulling some truths and fictions together, building a foundation on which a credo is sold.
 Where a successful story is measured by the quality of its performance, the actual truth is irrelevant.
 There is no better place than the internet to achieve this kind of sublime experience, because it’s premised in virtual reality.
 The internet is the liar’s playground, where a nouveau-riche badaud-artiste savant niche taxes the heart out and soul out of the paisan essence they take from, replacing it with an orgasmically vapid two dimensional luster conversely addictive and monotonous.
 The result in effect is you’re so boring, you’re interesting.

 How do things become the inverse of how we interpret them, especially when a functioning societal structure requires us to control our behavior and thoughts?
 Flexibility and adaptability takes us beyond what a truth is or isn’t.
 Now more than ever, the psychology of immediacy impacts our perception of the world and how we relate to one another.
 We need “it” now, and whether or not we get it, FOMO (organic or derived) drives us to move on to the next.
 The concept store is the current solution to the insatiable desires of the consumer.
 The consumer spends time and money to own a piece of their identity in a community.
 This is the new socialism, spending one’s capital gains as if sharing your wealth builds the self.
 Automated shopping tools selling a predetermined aesthetic presented as “personalized” emerge on your feed; another fragile form of unlearning self in favor of an image.
 This often results in objects looking nicer than they are, but you’re still satisfied because you know you own the “right” thing that adds to your “identity” (which you chose, right?).
 The story is more important than the truth.
-Just as we no longer remember phone numbers and our handwriting has gone to shit, soon we won’t even “choose” anything we buy because it will be chosen for us based on an algorithm.
-(Side note: on the other hand, these algorithms could help restructure our work lives if they used the data to match and connect people with jobs that best suited them based on actual interests and abilities rather than archaic resume and interview processes.
-It remains to be seen which direction this will continue- maybe both).
-In any event, in order to achieve one’s socio-economic goals, the replacement of origins with fitting interpretations is the catalyst for the stories one sells.
+Just as we no longer remember phone numbers and our handwriting has gone to shit, soon we won’t even “choose” anything we buy because it will be chosen for us based on an algorithm (which could be helpful with things like restructuring work if data were used to match and connect people with jobs that best suited them based on actual interests and abilities rather than archaic resume and interview processes.
+It remains to be seen which direction this will take).
+To achieve one’s socio-economic goals, the replacement of origins with fitting interpretations is the catalyst for the stories one sells.

-Rather the opposite of the Constitutional Peasant emerges Pagan Nouveau, the land of the High Peasant.
+Rather the opposite of the Constitutional Peasant emerges Nouveau Pagan, the land of the High Peasant.
 As Venkatesh Rao puts it, “high peasant is not actually peasant; it’s a reconstructed fiction of peasant with high resources.
 Think of it as a pastoral art form”.
-A reimagining of the originally derogatory term coined by the Christian Church where rustic polytheism has been reclaimed as abundance, it blesses the empowerment of the individual while collectively reconstructing new inclusive identities (latinx, womxn) that ceremoniously hold reverence for and accountability to people and communities, navigating new territory as makers, builders and witnesses of newly embraced ancestries.
-The delicacy of this becoming sellable material has reached new heights, beyond veganism, lactose intolerance and gluten free diets, the new restrictions lie within the inversion of the story that’s being told, between the lines.
+A reimagining of the originally derogatory term coined by the Christian Church where rustic polytheism has been reclaimed as abundance, the High Peasant blesses the empowerment of the individual while collectively reconstructing new inclusive identities (latinx, womxn) that ceremoniously hold reverence for and accountability to people and communities, navigating new territory as makers, builders and witnesses of newly embraced ancestries.
+But the delicacy of this becoming sellable material has reached new heights, beyond veganism and lactose intolerance, the new restrictions lie within the inversion of the story that’s being told, between the lines.
 Socio-political issues are now a consumer issue, and because our society is largely driven by consumerism this melding of identities unifies as much as it alienates, creating more ambiguity.
 Companies are willing to fight for black lives in the context of their business models depreciating, and people suddenly care to support local farm’s produce if it increases their follower count.
-The high peasant is a not an individual or a group, it’s a mentality adopted by foster minds who, if you look five years back, harbored a different look of mind completely.
+The high peasant is a not an individual or a group, it’s a mentality adopted by foster minds who five years ago harbored a different state of mind completely.

 We applaud ourselves for asking questions and posing with our domestic monetized hobbies, questioning the status quo like adolescents, but is any of this relevant to practical growth?
 Why aren’t we demanding government subsidies and funding for local farms and businesses to support the education and practice of making quality produce and paying people livable wages; people who are not just working for fun but for their livelihoods who should be able to create their own businesses instead of relying on another white man.
 Witness how fashion has the power to convert an entire generation to a set of values, and with that same power it fails to examine the ethics it capitalizes on.
 How can we truly work together to build communities and systems that last, creating structures and products that serve us in the longterm rather than us serving them.
 We’re so focused on the idea of sustainability and regenerative models while produce and products still lack substance, taste and efficacy.
 Does anyone eat a potato anymore, or is it all dollops, petals, gems and supper clubs paired with hand placements and afternoon sun?